AWHP Best Application

 Windows = R4 – R10+

-Ay be used to heat DHW or maybe only a preheater for an electric DHW tank.
+Ay can be used to heat DHW or maybe only as a preheater for an electric DHW tank.

 Retrofit AWHP into Existing Home

 When I worked as a contractor, we networked with an insulation company to insulate under our radiant floor jobs.
 They would do any insulation you needed at a reduced rate in most cases.
-If insulating an attic, the homeowner will many times want to do it themselves.
-Have a clause in the proposal they will do it and it must meet standard insulation application practices.
+If insulating an attic, homeowners often want to do it themselves.
+Include a clause in the proposal stating that they will undertake the work, ensuring it meets standard insulation application practices.

-After the heat loss is performed verify the water temperature required.
-If you are installing new baseboard look at the newer low temp style baseboard line like HE2 by Smith Environmental Products supplies about 363 btu’s per ft @ 115f water temperature.
+After the heat loss is performed, verify the water temperature required.
+If you are installing a new baseboard, look at the newer low-temp style baseboard line like HE2 by Smith Environmental Products supplies about 363 BTUs per ft @ 115°F water temperature.
 Since any AWHP Monobloc units can supply 120f and a split system can supply 130f.
-When installing AWHP’s you normally design a flow doe a Delta-t of 5f through the system.
-If a zone of heat requires 6000 btu’s for a few rooms you would require 16 ft of baseboard.
-But what if you design for 100F water you would need 26 ft of baseboard divided up by heat loss for the three rooms.
+When installing AWHPs, you normally design a flow for a Delta-t of °F through the system.
+If a zone of heat requires 6000 BTUs for a few rooms, you would require 16 ft of baseboard.
+But what if you design for 100F water?
+You will need 26 ft of baseboard, divided by the heat loss for the three rooms.
 Sound impossible?
-This could be very doable in a home built in the 2000’s of 2800 sq. ft. or less.
+This could be very doable in a home built in the 2000s of 2800 sq. ft. or less.

 You may or may not require a booster boiler for this application.